 For the purpose of verifying the appropriateness of the Mizuho group's risk appetite and the adequacy of its business plans, we carry out stress testing on our entire portfolio by measuring and assessing the impacts on our capital ratio and financial performance of the stress events assumed in the scenarios set by the group.
 Stress testing is carried out to confirm that the required capital ratio and financial performance can be secured on the occurrence of any of the assumed stress events.
 When our capital ratio or financial performance falls below the required level, we will consider and carry out a revision of our risk appetite and business plans.
-We also calculate the impacts of assumed stress events on risk volumes, including interest rate risk related to our banking book that is not covered by regulatory capital, to confirm whether the risk volumes balance with the group's capital adequacy.
+We also calculate the impacts of assumed stress events on risk volumes, including interest rate risk related to our banking book that is not covered by regulatory capital, to confirm whether the risk volumes balance with the group's capital when a risk event occurs.
+The calculated risk volumes are used for assessing the group's internal capital adequacy.
 Risk scenarios are set considering the current and projected economic conditions, as well as vulnerabilities in the group's business and financial structure.
 Moreover, we have established a robust risk management framework under which stress testing is respectively carried out for each risk category, including market risk.
 Through such stress testing, we deepen our understanding of the distinctive features of our businesses and portfolios, and proactively determine action to be taken if a stress event happens.
 In this way, we are committed to enhancing our risk management capabilities on a continued basis.